jeremytammik/tbc/a/1979_dark_theme.md

 on [possibly converting the internal representation of Revit element ids from 32 to 64 bit in a future release of Revit](https://thebuildingcoder.typepad.com/blog/2022/11/64-bit-element-ids-maybe.html).

 In a similar vein, here is another internal topic being pondered.
-PLease note the important safe harbor statement concerning these thoughts:
+Please note the important safe harbor statement concerning these thoughts:

 > Roadmaps are plans, not promises.
 We’re as excited as you to see new functionality make it into the products, but the development, releases, and timing of any features or functionality remains at our sole discretion.